 Calibre is one of the most popular eBook apps for Linux.
 To be honest, it’s a lot more than just a simple eBook reader.
 It’s a complete eBook solution.
 You can even create professional eBooks with Calibre.

 The biggest drawback of Calibre is that it’s too heavy on resources and that makes it a difficult choice as a standalone eBook reader.
+Of course, that depends on what kind of system you’re rocking.

 - Supports all major eBook formats: Calibre supports all major eBook formats and is compatible with various e-readers.